ted-spence-avalara/developer-dot/communications/dev-guide/calculate-taxes/index.md

 In the example above, our request body begins with <a class="dev-guide-link" href="/communications/dev-guide/reference/company-data/">information that describes your company</a> (<code>cmpn</code>).

 Next comes the <a class="dev-guide-link" href="/communications/dev-guide/reference/invoice/">Invoice</a> (<code>inv</code>).
 This object contains details of the transaction(s).
 We've included a document code so we can <a class="dev-guide-link" href="/communications/dev-guide/commit-uncommit/">commit</a> this transaction later.
-Our Bill To Location (<code>bill</code>) is a <a class="dev-guide-link" href="/communications/dev-guide/reference/location/">Location</a> object and can be specified in several ways.
-In this example we passed in a combination of Country, City, State and Zip Code, but we can also pass a single PCode, FIPS, or NPAXX value.
-Because we didn't specify a Street Address (<code>addr</code>), the tax engine will make a best effort guess which when determining tax jurisdiction.
+Our BillTo Location (<code>bill</code>) is a <a class="dev-guide-link" href="/communications/dev-guide/reference/location/">Location</a> object and can be specified in several ways.
+In this example, we passed in a combination of Country, City, State and Zip Code, but we can also pass a single PCode, FIPS, or NPANXX value.
+Because we didn't specify a Street Address (<code>addr</code>), the tax engine will make a best effort guess a location when determining tax jurisdiction.

 The value you assign to the <code>date</code> key is important: this affects which rules are used by our tax engine to calculate taxes.
 Tax rules change frequently and our Content Team continuously updates our tax engine to reflect these changes.